circuitnederland/registrationform/cyclos_configuration/scripts/registration/README_Registration.md

 # Changes to left-overs from the old registration process

-## Remove profile fields

-We remove profile fields we no longer wish to use:

-- 'Lid van een broodfonds'
-- 'Klant bij Triodos'
-- 'Bedrijf'

-First, go to System > [User configuration] Products.
-Adjust the following permissions:

-- Product 'Algemeen voor bedrijven (behalve UE)':
-    - 'Description': Remove the above fields from the list.
-    - 'My profile fields': Set 'Enabled' to 'No' for the above fields (this also sets all other columns to No).

-- Product 'Algemeen voor iedereen (behalve UE)':
-    - 'Profile fields of other users': Set the above fields to Visible 'No' (this also sets all other columns to No).

-- Product 'Algemeen United Economy':
-    - 'Profile fields of other users': Set the above fields to Visible 'No' (this also sets all other columns to No).
-    - 'My profile fields': Set 'Enabled' to 'No' for the above fields (this also sets all other columns to No).

-Next, go to System > [User configuration] Groups.
-Adjust the permissions for the following groups:

-- 'Administrateurs C3-Nederland (Netwerk)'
-- 'Administrateurs financieel - Circuit Nederland'
-- 'All United - Content beheerders'
-    - 'Profile fields of other users': Set 'Enabled' to 'No' for the above fields (this also sets all other columns to No).
-    - 'Profile fields in simple users search': uncheck 'Bedrijf'.

-Finally, go to System > [User configuration] Profile fields.
-Click the trash icon for each of the above profile fields to remove it.

 ## Remove extension points

 Remove the extension points we used in the old registration process, involving an iDeal/Mollie payment: System > [Tools] > Extension points.
 Open the following extension points and uncheck the 'Enabled' checkbox:
 - activateUserCheckPayment
 - createUser

-## Remove unused address field

-Remove the region (= Provincie) address field:

-Go to System > [System configuration] Configurations > 'Default for Nederland' > [Addresses] 'Enabled address fields': remove the checkbox for 'Region or state'.

 ## Change group properties